jow-/ucode/docs/tutorials/04-arrays.md

 - `"32"` in base 1 produces `NaN` because base 1 is invalid (a numeral system needs at least 2 distinct digits)
 - `"13"` in base 2 produces `1` because in binary only `0` and `1` are valid digits - it converts `"1"` successfully and stops at the invalid character `"3"`

-The actual result would be `[10, NaN, 1]`, which is certainly not what you'd expect when trying to convert string numbers to integers!
+The actual result would be `[ 10, "NaN", 1 ]`, which is certainly not what you'd expect when trying to convert string numbers to integers!

 To fix this, wrap the function call in an arrow function or a regular function that controls the number of arguments: